 How to Become a Surgical Technologist in Kansas

-Surgical technologists, also called surgical or scrub techs, are vital members of a surgical team.
+Surgical technologists also called surgical or scrub techs, are vital members of a surgical team.
 Surgical techs help patients before surgery by making sure the surgical field is clean and shaved if needed.
 They may also position the patient on the operating table and position a drape if it is being used.
 After surgery, surgical techs will transport the patient to the recovery area.
-The surgical technologist is also responsible for making sure the operating room (OR) is clean, sterilized and well stocked.
-During surgery, the technologist will monitor the instrument count and hand needed instruments and supplies to the surgeon or other members of the surgical team.
+The surgical technologist is also responsible for making sure the operating room (OR) is clean, sterilized, and well-stocked.
+During surgery, the technologist will monitor the instrument count and hand-needed instruments and supplies to the surgeon or other members of the surgical team.
 [En Español]

 Presently, surgical technology is not regulated in the state of Kansas, meaning that a license or certification is not required to work as a surgical tech in the state.
 However, the Kansas State Assembly of the Association of Surgical Technologists is currently trying to get legislation passed that will require all future surgical technologists in Kansas to be certified through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 The only educational requirement for surgical technologists in the state is a high school diploma or GED, but this will change once legislation is passed.
 Future surgical technologists will be required to complete an accredited post-secondary surgical technology training program before they can take the NBSTSA exam.
-Current basic life support (BLS) and CPR certification is a hiring requirement for many Kansas employers.
+Current basic life support (BLS) and CPR certification is a hiring requirements for many Kansas employers.

 National Certification for Surgical Technologists in Kansas

 Certification will need to be renewed every four years to remain current as a CST.
 To renew your certification, you will need to take 15 continued education credits a year.
-These credits can be earned by taking classes or attending workshops, seminars or conferences.
+These credits can be earned by taking classes or attending workshops, seminars, or conferences.
 Once legislation is passed in Kansas, continued education will be required for all surgical techs whether they are certified or not.